alirezabj/Part3-Exercise3/README.md

     ...
 }
 ```
 We read two shapes from the user by calling readShape() twice.
 Moreover, this can easily be extended to N shapes if we want.
+In case the user typed an unknown shape, readShape() can return null, and we check this before adding to the list.

 ```java
 List<Shape> shapes = new ArrayList<>();
 if (s1 != null) shapes.add(s1);
 if (s2 != null) shapes.add(s2);
 ```

-In case the user typed an unknown shape, readShape() can return null, and we check this before adding to the list.
+Each shape calculates its own area and we just loop over them and add up the results.
 ```java
 double totalArea = 0.0;
 for (Shape sh : shapes) {